Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 MOVING FROM SELF-CONTROL TO SELF-CARE

-Real self-care during this midlife is not trying to get our old bodies back or get in a battle with our bellies.
-It’s about learning how to support the body we live in now - with more nourishment, more consistency, more rest, and more compassion.
+Real self-care during this midlife doesn’t look like attempts to get our old bodies back or getting in a battle with our bellies.
+It’s about learning how to support the body we live in now - with more nourishment, more consistency, more rest and more compassion.

-Even then, the reality is that body shape, weight, or size may or may not change in response - even if we felt better and are supporting our health in other ways.
-Genetics, food history, past dieting and weight cycling, stress levels, certain health conditions, and hormonal shifts can all influence how our bodies settle when it comes to weight, shape and size.
+Even then, the reality is that body shape, weight or size may or may not change in response - even if we felt better and are supporting our health in other ways.
+Genetics, food history, past dieting and weight cycling, stress levels, certain health conditions and hormonal shifts all work behind the scenes influencing how our bodies settle when it comes to weight, shape and size.

 An Intuitive Approach to Midlife Nourishment